larryhudson/html-to-video-demo/README.md

 # Turning HTML into a video with Eleventy, Azure TTS, Puppeteer and ffmpeg

-## Step 1: Prepare the webpage with Eleventy
+## Step 2: Create the audio track with Azure TTS

-This is the first step.
+This is the second step.